mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

   Sets the amount of retries before give up acquiring FLUSH TABLES.
 Default: 0, never gives up.

+.. option:: --replica-data

+  Includes the replica information

+.. option:: --source-data

+  It will include the options in the metadata file, to allow myloader to establish replication

 .. option:: -t, --threads

   Number of threads to use, 0 means to use number of CPUs.
 Default: 4, Minimum: 2